sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ### **doubleClick**

-Double click an element by id, CSS or xpath.
-Be similar to **click**.
+Double-click an element by id, CSS, or xpath.
+This is similar to **click**.
 It needs to be added to the test case manually when used.

 - Example